 The most important feature of a sewer camera is its ability to deliver a crystal-clear image.
 Without it, a plumber is just guessing.
 Modern professional cameras provide high-resolution video that makes it easy to spot tiny cracks, stubborn clogs, and invasive tree roots.
 Good lighting is also essential, as sewer lines are completely dark.
 These cameras use bright, built-in LEDs to illuminate every detail.
 Many professional models also have a self-leveling camera head, which keeps the video feed upright.
 This ensures your plumber gets a stable, accurate view of the pipe’s condition, leading to a correct diagnosis the first time.

-The Right Cable Length and Locator
+Choosing the Right Cable Length and Locator

 A sewer camera is only as good as its reach.
 The camera head is attached to a flexible push cable that needs to be long enough to travel from an access point all the way to the city sewer main if necessary.
 Professional systems have cables of varying lengths to handle different properties, from small homes to large commercial buildings.
 Just as important is the locator, or sonde.
 This is a small transmitter in the camera head that sends out a signal.
 Using a receiver above ground, your plumber can pinpoint the exact location and depth of the problem, which is critical for planning an efficient, targeted emergency plumbing repair without unnecessary digging.